apolovyi/bda-hadoop/README.md

 for i in {1..23}; do cat file1.txt file1.txt > file2.txt && mv file2.txt file1.txt; done
 ```

-After 23 iterations you will get 436 Mb file, after 25 - 1.7 Gb.
+After 23 iterations you will get 436 MB file, after 25 - 1.7 GB file.

-Create directory for file and put it there
+Create directory for file and put it there:

 ```
 hdfs dfs -mkdir -p /bda_course/exercise01